llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 ### Data environment

-By default, variables that are used inside a `do concurernt` loop nest are either treated as `shared` in case of mapping to `host`, or mapped into the `target` region using a `map` clause in case of mapping to `device`.
+By default, variables that are used inside a `do concurrent` loop nest are either treated as `shared` in case of mapping to `host`, or mapped into the `target` region using a `map` clause in case of mapping to `device`.
 The only exceptions to this are: